Abdominopelvic cavity: Clinical significance

 The stomach can be affected by diseases.
 Helicobacter pylori, previously known as Campylobacter pylori, is a Gram-negative, microaerophilic bacterium infection usually found in the stomach.
 People who are infected with Campylobacter pylori should drink extra fluids as long as the diarrhea lasts.
 Antibiotics are needed or prescribed to people who are very ill or at high risk for severe disease, such as people with severely weakened immune systems.
-This includes people with HIV/AIDS, those receiving chemotherapy, and the those with the blood disorders thalassemia and hypogammaglobulinemia.
+This includes people with HIV/AIDS, those receiving chemotherapy, and those with the blood disorders thalassemia and hypogammaglobulinemia.

 One disease that affects the lining of the GI tract is Crohn's disease, which is a chronic inflammatory condition.
 Crohn's most commonly affects the end of the small bowel (the ileum) and the beginning of the colon, but it may affect any part of the GI tract.
 Crohn's disease affects both the large and small intestine.

 Infection of the appendix is appendicitis.
 When there is a buildup of bacteria, the appendix can get inflamed and swollen, and this leads to appendicitis.

 Pancreatitis is the inflammation of the pancreas.
 Acute pancreatitis is sudden inflammation of the pancreas that may be mild or life-threatening but usually subsides.
 Gallstones and excessive alcohol use are the main causes of acute pancreatitis.
 Severe abdominal pain is the predominant symptom.

 A person can puncture their spleen if they crack their rib.
 Because there is a strong flow of blood in the spleen, there is a higher chance of excessive bleeding.

 Cirrhosis is a complication of many liver diseases characterized by abnormal structure and function of the liver.
 The diseases that lead to cirrhosis do so because they injure and kill liver cells, after which the inflammation and repair that is associated with the dying liver cells causes, scar tissue to form.
 The liver cells that do not die multiply in an attempt to replace the cells that have died.
 This results in clusters of newly formed liver cells (regenerative nodules) within the scar tissue.
 A 2008 review states, "The exact prevalence of cirrhosis worldwide is unknown.
 It was estimated at 0·15% or 400 000 in the USA, 7 which accounted for more than 25000 deaths and 373000 hospital discharges in 1998."

 Urinary tract infections are caused by microbes such as bacteria overcoming the body's defenses in the urinary tract.
 They can affect the kidneys, the bladder, and the tubes that run between them.

 A consequence of a fatty diet is diarrhea, due to the fact that the body is no longer processing the food as well.